spaceflake/spaceflake/README.md

 🎮 I also love gaming.
 Spending some of my spare time on my Xbox, but also play games on PC.

-💞️ I’m looking for an internship fall 2022.
+💞️ I’m looking for an internship Spring 2023.
+Start end of January.

 ## 🌐 Reach out to me